You are hereHome

 Registration for the 2020 Krembil Research Day is now open.
 You must register in advance if you wish to attend as we need to plan for seating, catering, printing of programs, etc. The deadline to register is Friday May 8, 2020 at 4:00 pm.

 Please note that only trainees (graduate students, post-doctoral fellows, and clinical fellows) submitting first-author abstracts will be considered for an oral presentation and judged for their oral/poster presentation.
+Trainees who presented a 10-minute oral presentation last year, cannot present a 10-minute presentation this year.
+Only one member from the same lab will be selected to present an oral presentation.
 Prizes will be awarded for the top posters and oral presentations from the Institute.
-One prize will be awarded for the first place elevator pitch.
+One prize will be awarded for the first place 2-minute elevator pitch.

-A 3-minute elevator pitch is a clear, concise message or ‘commercial’ about your research.
-It communicates briefly in 3-minutes what your research is about, what you are looking for and how your research benefits society.
-The pitch should not be longer than 3 minutes and the idea of an elevator pitch is that you are prepared to share your research with anyone, at any time such as during an elevator ride.
+A 2-minute elevator pitch is a clear, concise message or ‘commercial’ about your research.
+It communicates briefly in 2-minutes what your research is about, what you are looking for and how your research benefits society.
+The pitch should not be longer than 2 minutes and the idea of a 2-minute elevator pitch is that you are prepared to share your research with anyone, at any time such as during an elevator ride.
 Your elevator pitch should be a carefully planned and well-practiced talk about your research that the general public will easily understand.

-Trainees who would like to give a 3-minute elevator pitch, cannot use any slides for their pitch.
-A single image (e.g. stained cells) behind for visual focus is permitted, but no text, data, etc. is allowed on the image.
+Trainees who would like to give a 2-minute elevator pitch, cannot use any slides for their pitch.
+Presenters for the 2-minute elevator pitches will be selected based on a lottery system.

 Abstract: Your abstract must not exceed a maximum of 2000 characters including spaces (approximately 300 words).
 Please do not use special symbols, Greek characters, super-or sub-scripts as they will not be preserved in the online submission process.
 Only one first-authored abstract per registrant may be submitted.
 You must be the first and presenting author in order to be judged in the oral or poster competition.